cxj/mime-form-decode/README.md

 mime-form-decode
 ================

-Parse and decode MIME strings, in particular content-type multipart/form-data
+Parse and decode MIME strings, in particular those with content type multipart/form-data.